Tuesday, November 19, 2019

 Yukihiko Funaki, Waseda University, School of Political Science and Economics, Harold Houba, VU University Amsterdam, Department of Econometrics; VU University Amsterdam, Tinbergen Institute, and Evgenia Motchenkova, VU University Amsterdam - Department of Economics; TILEC describe Market Power in Bilateral Oligopoly Markets With Non-expandable Infrastructures.

-ABSTRACT: We consider price-fee competition in bilateral oligopolies with perfectly-divisible goods, non-expandable infrastructures, concentrated agents on both sides, and constant marginal costs.
+ABSTRACT: We develop a novel model of price-fee competition in bilateral oligopoly markets with non-expandable infrastructures and costly transportation.
+The model captures a variety of real market situations and it is the continuous quantity version of the assignment game with indivisible goods on a fixed network.
 We define and characterize stable market outcomes.
-Buyers exclusively trade with the supplier with whom they achieve maximal bilateral joint welfare.
-Prices equal marginal costs.
-Threats to switch suppliers set maximal fees.
-These also arise from a negotiation model that extends price competition.
+Buyers exclusively trade with the supplier with whom they achieve maximal bilateral joint welfare at prices equal to marginal costs.
+Maximal fees and the suppliers' market power are restricted by the buyers' credible threats to switch suppliers.
+Maximal fees also arise from a negotiation model that extends price competition to price-fee competition.
 Competition in both prices and fees necessarily emerges.
-It improves welfare compared to price competition, but consumer surpluses do not increase.
-The minimal infrastructure achieving maximal aggregate welfare differs from the one that protects buyers most.
+It improves welfare compared to price competition, but buyers will not be better off.
+The minimal infrastructure achieving maximal aggregate welfare differs from the minimal network that protects buyers most.